alinnepereira/HART-Step-5/README.md

 ![alt text](https://cloud.githubusercontent.com/assets/17581319/14583602/aa17735c-03ec-11e6-9da0-7ce8073dd945.png)

 ####Brief Conclusion
-From the five images presenting 5 SNP peaks, we can see there are a gread differnces in variation of allele frequency between three time points/generations.
+From the five images presenting 5 SNP peaks, we can see there are a great differnces in variation of allele frequency between three time points/generations.

 ###Piechart for absence/presence of SNP in ancester